-In general, OFAC regulations, beyond prohibiting exports and reexports to sanctioned countries, prohibit nearly all trade (imports and exports), investment, exchange of services, and any other form of activity or transaction between "US persons" and any sanctions target.
-The prohibition on the provision of services would include many online services and products hosted on the internet, even if no software is available for download.
-However, the regulations include some authorizations for the export of certain items and services, including information and informational materials and personal or internet-based communications services, software, and equipment.^[18]
+In general, OFAC regulations, beyond prohibiting exports and reexports to sanctioned countries or persons, prohibit nearly all trade (imports and exports), investment, exchange of services (even when free), and any other form of activity or transaction between "US persons" and any sanctions target.
+The prohibition on the provision of services would include many online services and products hosted on the internet, even if no software is available for download or when provided for free.
+However, the regulations include some authorizations for the export of certain items and services, including information and informational materials and internet-based communications services, software, and equipment.

 It is important to note that both BIS and OFAC may have jurisdiction and licensing requirements for exports and reexports to the embargoed countries.
-It is, therefore, important to consult both the EAR and OFAC regulations to determine how to proceed with a transaction involving an embargoed country.
+It is, therefore, important to consult both the EAR and OFAC regulations to determine how to proceed.